 And hey, someone else must have liked it as it is also a ‘Game of Thrones’ filming location!

-To find out more about this particular waterfall, how to find it and what else there is to see within Thingvellir National Park, check out this mini guide!
+Check out my mini guide to find out more about this particular waterfall, how to find it and how you can go hiking in Thingvellir National Park.

 5. Gljúfrabúi (‘Canyon Dweller’ or ‘Dweller of the Gorge’)

 And finally we come to Gljúfrabúi, the ‘Canyon Dweller’ or ‘Dweller of the Gorge’.